Detail Page

 • Biomedical Science - 386

-• Biomedical Science is a one-credit, lab-based course that explores the fundamentals of human anatomy, exercise science, medicine, and disease.
+Biomedical Science is a one-credit, lab-based course that explores the fundamentals of human anatomy, exercise science, medicine, and disease.
 Through hands-on experiments, case studies, and problem-solving activities, students will investigate the structure and function of the human body, the physiological effects of exercise, and the principles of medical diagnosis and treatment.
 Topics include major body systems, common diseases and disorders, medical technologies, and the role of healthcare professionals.
 This course emphasizes scientific inquiry, critical thinking, and practical applications in biomedical fields, preparing students for further studies in health sciences.

-Prerequisites: Successful completion of Biology and Chemistry
+Prerequisite: Successful completion of Biology and Chemistry.

 • Engineering III - 273